The Maid’s Room

 Bed: one queen, traditional pillow-top mattress

-- Internet-connected TV with Netflix & cable
+Internet-connected TV with Netflix & cable

 Antique walnut-and-marble furnishings

-- On the second floor, up one flight of stairs
+On the second floor, up one flight of stairs

-- Vintage door-locking mechanism
+Vintage door-locking mechanism

-- Bathroom accessed through the hall
+Shared bathroom accessed through the hall

-- Large vintage cast-iron clawfoot tub
+Large vintage cast-iron clawfoot tub

-- Heated mosaic tile floor
+Heated mosaic tile floor

 Features: Our smallest guest room, the Maid’s Room has a queen bed, two marble-topped bedside tables, and a large tiered dresser with mirror from the 1880s.
 There’s a small internet-connected HDTV with access to Netflix and basic cable networks.
-There are a few early- and mid-20th-century books between industrial-style crank bookends, and an Edison bulb lamp under a glass cloche.
+There are a few early- and mid-20th-century books between industrial-style crank bookends, and an Edison bulb lamp.
 The room has the home’s original fir floors and trim.
 Although the dresser has plenty of available drawers, there's no wardrobe for hanging clothes.
 The bathroom one door down isn't connected directly to the bedroom and must be accessed through the hallway.
 It’s large – nearly 95 sq ft/9 sq m – and has a huge clawfoot tub with shower, original 19th-century porcelain sink, oversize toilet, exposed brick chimney, reproduction light fixtures, heated tile floor, and clothes washer and dryer.
-The trim and window in the bathroom are currently under restoration.
-Because bathroom access is through the hall, soundproofing on the second floor is minimal, and the fact that the bathroom may be shared with other guests during busy periods, the Maid’s Room is perhaps our least private guest room.
+The trim in the bathroom is currently under restoration.
+Because bathroom access is through the hall, soundproofing on the second floor is minimal, and the fact that the bathroom is shared, the Maid’s Room is perhaps our least private guest room.
 However, it usually has our lowest nightly rate.

 History: Originally conceived as a bedroom for a live-in maid or nanny, the room’s first occupant was actually a member of the household.
 H.B.
 Wardman’s first wife died shortly before he started construction on this home, but by the time it was complete he had married his second wife, Catherine.
 Her mother moved in to this space, and she probably helped to care for the Wardman children, who occupied the room just across the hall.
 It’s unknown whether a paid nanny or maid ever lived in this room, but the practice of having live-in servants didn’t survive much past the Great Depression.The bathroom one door down was the only full bathroom built into the home in 1899, and would have been shared by the entire family.
 The large clawfoot tub and sink are likely original to the house, while the lights and toilet are reproductions.
 Like the rest of the house, the bathroom would have had a fir floor.
 The original floor had significant damage when the innkeepers moved in, and it was replaced with the current unsealed ceramic tile floor in 2011.
 The pattern and color palette were based on designs from the period.
 While the center tiles were laid down in prefabricated sheets, the tiles in the border were laid individually by hand.